wilsonmar/wilsonmar.github.io/_posts/2016-08-30-easytravel.md

 This is a step-by-step tutorial on how to install and run the Easy Travel sample app within Docker.

-Currently, this articcle needs an update about Docker and misses key steps and URLs.
+Currently, this article needs an update about Docker and misses key steps and URLs.
 Thank you for your help.

-## TL;DR Summar
+## TL;DR Summary

-EasyTravel is a "realistic heterogeneous multi-tier web-application" Dynatrace provides to evaluate its AppMon and UEM software.
+EasyTravel is a "realistic heterogeneous" multi-tier 32-bit web application written in Java which by <a target="_blank" href="https://wilsonmar.github.io/dynatrace">Dynatrace</a> to evaluate its AppMon and UEM software.

 (By "Easy Travel" what we're referring to here is NOT a real travel site like Expedia.com or http://www.easytravel.co.tz).

+1. In an internet browser, get to the EasyTravel download website:

+   <a target="_blank" href="http://bit.ly/dteasytravel">
+   http://bit.ly/dteasytravel</a>
+   (https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel)

    YOUTUBE: <a target="_blank" href="https://www.youtube.com/watch?v=ps9Y14KlPyU">
    Evaluate Dynatrace with easyTravel</a> demo app published on May 14, 2015.
 In 1 hour it takes a whirlwind tour, half based on random questions, which can be confusing to newbies.

-## Installation
+   ### The following needs update/sequencing:

 0. Identify the latest version of Dynatrace (6.5 as of this writing March 2017).

 0. If you're on a Mac, install Ubuntu within VMWare Fusion.

-0. In an internet browser, get to the EasyTravel download website:

-   <a target="_blank" href="http://bit.ly/dteasytravel">
-   http://bit.ly/dteasytravel</a>
-   (https://community.dynatrace.com/community/display/DL/Demo+Applications+-+easyTravel)

 0. Uninstall previous version: